cisco-open/stated-workflow/README.md

 ```bash
 > .init -f "example/homeworld.json"
 ```

+### Configuration
+Stated Workflows extend Stated and stated Repl works out of the box.
+It provides all of the functionality of Stated, including the ability to provide an additional configuration with `--options` flag.

+Workflow Functions can be configured with `--option={"keepLogs":true}`.
+This will preserve the logs of completed steps for debugging in the template, instead of deleting them on a function completion.

 # Stated Template Jobs
 A job is a pure Stated Template that runs to completion and does not receive any asynchronous inputs.
 A job has a beginning, and an end.
 Here is a job that uses the Starwars API to search for Luke Skywalker's details,